The local gaming community is comprised of a tightly-knit group of passionate console crusaders.

 Sony’s PlayStation exploded onto the Maltese market in the late nineties.
 It’s fair to postulate that its impact broadened the gaming audience in Malta, effectively creating a snowball effect.

 Recent years have welcomed a few bright blips on the gaming radar.
+Game hack developers, like warzone hack, are now finding solid footing in the gaming industry.
+This is enhancing the overall experience of gamers.

 Gamers.com.mt has grabbed the local community by the scruff of the neck.
 From humble beginnings to throwing events with over €6,000 in prizes, founder Kersten James Chircop and his loyal band of eSports organizers are giving gamers a reason to keep on winning.

 Originally an online portal where gamers would congregate, Chircop’s school project blossomed into a company that produces the country’s most competitive gaming tournaments.
+Popular games like Minecraft were also played during the tournament, on various high-speed servers.
+Check out the best server from Minecraft Server List

 The first official event took place two years ago, in November 2012, and was met with resounding success.